FAQs

 If you’re eligible to become part of the project, you will be able book an appointment to visit our hydrogen showhome.
 Here, you can experience hydrogen heating and cooking in action.

-Starting in summer 2025, we’ll begin to switch the natural gas supply in up to 300 local homes to hydrogen.
+Starting in autumn 2025, we’ll begin to switch the natural gas supply in up to 300 local homes to hydrogen.
 We’ll only switch homes that opt-in and agree to this, the choice is yours.
 These homes will be the first in the world to use 100% zero-carbon hydrogen to heat their homes and cook their food.

 We’ll be collecting important data about hydrogen and the experience of the project participants until 2027.